What Is Telemarketing?

 What is telemarketing?

 Telemarketing is a widely used method of contacting existing and potential customers primarily by telephone.
 This type of outreach activity allows salespeople to share information about products or services, increase their understanding of a customer’s challenges and needs ahead of sale, and develop a relationship with their customer.
+It’s important to make sure you have a good foundation of telemarketing data, otherwise your telemarketing efforts will be ineffective.

 Predictably, the definition of telemarketing has evolved over the last few decades, with both B2B and B2C businesses opting for a mix of both traditional and digital sales and marketing activity to proactively communicate with their customers.